kamalkhan/container/README.md

 });

 $container->macro('query', function ($sql) {
-    // The underlying ServiceContainer will be assigned to $this. return $this->get(DatabaseInterface::class)->query($sql);
+    // $this will be set to the underlying ServiceContainer. return $this->get(DatabaseInterface::class)->query($sql);
 });